 All students, both graduate and basic degree, read the assigned material prior to class.
-Given the structure of the course, students need to have completed their reading prior to each two day intensive.

-Each student will prepare a presentation on the readings (assignments will be made at the Introductory session on January 11, 2019).
+Each student will prepare a presentation on the readings (assignments will be made at the Introductory session.
 The presentation and leadership discussion are worth 25%.

-Each presentation will be 35 minutes.
-In the initial 25 minutes the presenter summarizes and critiques the reading(s).
+The presenter summarizes and critiques the reading(s).
 During the last 10 minutes the presenter asks prepared and pointed questions about the reading as the reading relates to the topic of the day.

 The seminar presentation forms the basis of the required research paper.
 Students will discuss with the professor the subject of their paper.
-The syllabus includes suggested bibliography with which to begin research in each of the course's topics.
+The syllabus includes suggested bibliography with which to begin research in each of topics of the course.
 The research paper is worth 65%.
-Due April 10, 2019.
+Due July 29, 2021.